LeGoffMael/video_editor/README.md

 | int quantity = 5 | The `quantity` param specifies the quantity of thumbnails to generate |

 #### 2. CoverViewer

+Display the selected cover with rotation and crop parameters.

 | Param                            | Description                       |
 | -------------------------------- | --------------------------------- |